6 of the Best Stories to Come out of the Super League Fiasco

 Boris Johnson has been very vocal about his opposition to the proposed Super League format.
 The Prime Minister has said he will do all that he can to ensure that the Super League doesn’t go ahead in its “current format”.
-However, Jamie Carragher became even more incensed when the PM got involved, calling him out on Twitter and accusing him of being a charlatan – honestly, this is more entertaining than Corrie.
+However, Jamie Carragher became even more incensed when the PM got involved, calling him out on Twitter (now deleted) and accusing him of being a charlatan – honestly, this is more entertaining than Corrie.

 Back yourself and download the Stakester app.
 Challenge anyone and play amazing games to win money and prizes.
 Be the master of your own destiny, take on opponents and get that W. Find out more here.